-I am working towards completing a dual degree in computer science alongside my chemistry degree and have been a teaching assistant for 15-122, an introductory course at CMU, since the fall of 2019.
-The summer of 2020, I worked remotely as a software engineer intern at Network Medical Management, where I have been developing a full-stack web application from scratch using Flask, SQLAlchemy, and JsRender.
+I am completing a dual degree in computer science alongside my chemistry degree and have been a teaching assistant for 15-122, an introductory course at CMU, since the fall of 2019.
+The summer of 2020, I worked remotely as a software engineer intern at Network Medical Management, where I designed and developed a full-stack web application from scratch using Flask, SQLAlchemy, and JsRender.

-I am also a Rewriting the Code fellow for the 2020–2021 year, as well as a Facebook Above and Beyond Computer Science (ABCS) fellow for the fall.
+I am also a Rewriting the Code fellow for the 2020–2021 year, and I was a Facebook Above and Beyond Computer Science (ABCS) fellow during the fall of 2020.

 A Discord bot for querying and displaying chemical information.

 A Firebase web app made for students to better manage their time by breaking down class projects and assignments into smaller, more manageable milestones.

 A demo application that uses JsRender templates alongside Flask.